PoliticalGraveyard.com

 Novak, Norrine M. — of Defiance, Defiance County, Ohio.
 Democrat.
 Delegate to Democratic National Convention from Ohio, 1972.
 Female.
 Still living as of 1972.

 Novak, Stanley C. (1918-1965) — of Detroit, Wayne County, Mich.
 Born in Detroit, Wayne County, Mich., April 28, 1918.
 Democrat.
-Worked for several automobile manufacturing companies; member of Michigan state house of representatives from Wayne County 1st District, 1949-54; defeated in primary, 1956; candidate in primary for Michigan state senate 2nd District, 1955; candidate in primary for U.S. Representative from Michigan 1st District, 1964.
+Worked for several automobile manufacturing companies; member of Michigan state house of representatives from Wayne County 1st District, 1949-54; defeated in primary, 1956; candidate for Michigan state senate 2nd District, 1955; candidate for U.S. Representative from Michigan 1st District, 1964.
 Catholic.
 Member, United Auto Workers.
 Died in 1965 (age about 47 years).
 Burial location unknown.

 Relatives: Married 1942 to Rosemary Szott.

 Novak, T. S. — of Michigan.
 Democrat.
-Candidate in primary for Michigan state senate 3rd District, 1950.
-Still living as of 1950.
+Candidate for Michigan state senate 3rd District, 1950.
+Presumed deceased.
+Burial location unknown.

 Novak, Toni See Toni Novak Sutley